ba-ka/tanoshii/README.md

-# core / 楽しい / tanoshī / tanoshii
+# core

-tanoshii is a fun project for ba-ka daily work but i guess this is for you too, core of ba-ka
+core is a fun project for ba-ka daily work but i guess this is for you too, core of ba-ka